nbi-hyq/perqolate/README.md

+# perqolate
+- ```C```-code for percolation simulations of graphs, graph states, fusion networks.
+The main part of the code is in ```percolation_c/```.
+- Some simulation results can be found here: https://arxiv.org/abs/2304.03796

 ## percolation simulations: features
+- Percolation simulations on undirected graphs/lattices.
+Percolation models: site-, bond-, and site-bond, bond-site
+    - fast speed due to the use of the union-find algorithm by Newman and Ziff (https://doi.org/10.1103/PhysRevE.64.016706)
-- determine percolation (cluster spanning) or largest connected component size of graphs (site-, bond-, site-bond, bond-site percolation)
+- Determine cluster spanning (percolation) or largest connected component size of graphs
-- test for percolation and largest component size of graph states subject to loss.
-Loss is simulated by removing neighbors of a lost qubit from the graph resp. measuring them in the Z-basis .
 - construct cluster states via rotated type-II fusion of star-shaped resource states.
 Check the resulting graph for percolation or the largest connected component size as a function of photon loss.
 Loss of photons used for the fusions is treated by removing/measuring the neighbors of both fusion photons. (see https://arxiv.org/abs/2304.03796 (Fig. A5(d)), https://doi.org/10.1103/PhysRevLett.115.020502 (Fig. 4) for the used linear optics fusion.)
-- construct cluster states via rotated type-II fusion of star-shaped resource states where the fusion is repeated until success.
-Photon loss is simulated as before.
+- Simulation of fusion network using repeat-until-success method to boost the fusion probability.
+Photon loss can be simulated. (speed-up with modified Newman-Ziff algorithm)
+- Simutate loss on graph states where loss is simulated by removing neighbors of a lost qubit from the graph by measuring them in the Z-basis. (speed-up with modified Newman-Ziff algorithm)
+- Tests and continuous integration
+- Examples and easy compilation via meson

 ## percolation simulations: overview

-In the folder ```percolation/percolation_c``` you find a ```C``` implementation that forms the main part of the code.
-The folder ```percolation/percolation_py``` contains a ```Python```-only implementation that serves mostly as a reference for consistency checks and for plotting illustrations (and thus should not be used for extensive simulations).
+In the folder ```percolation_c``` you find a ```C``` implementation that forms the main part of the code.
+The folder ```percolation_py``` contains a ```Python```-only implementation that serves mostly as a reference for consistency checks and for plotting illustrations (and thus should not be used for extensive simulations).
 The following explanation follows the ```C``` implementation.

 Generally, there are two types of simulations that can be done.
 The first type of simulation determines the size of the largest connected component of a graph after some random process such as removing edges or loss has been applied.
 The second type of simulation determines whether or not two sides of a graph lattice are connected (cluster spanning).
 In the given examples, the parameter ```get_size``` determines which simulation is used (```get_size==true``` for method1 and ```get_size==false``` for method2).